 Common marketing automation integrations across these three categories include:

-• Website systems: Marketing automation tracking scripts, landing pages and forms will all need integrating within your website so you can track user behavior and capture lead data and referring media channels for effective attribution.
+• Website systems: Marketing automation tracking scripts, landing pages, and forms will all need integrating within your website so you can track user behavior and capture lead data and referring media channels for effective attribution.

-• Webinar platforms: Content is critical to ensure audience engagement and conversion, and webinars are one of the most frequently used content formats because they're very good at securing high-quality leads and sales dialogue.
-Integrations enable marketers to build pre- and post-webinar email nurture streams, with triggers based on user engagement.
+• Webinar platforms: Content is critical to audience engagement and conversion, and webinars are one of the most frequently used content formats because they’re very good at securing high-quality leads and sales dialogue.
+Integrations allow marketers to build pre- and post-webinar email nurture streams, with triggers based on user engagement.

 • Data management platforms (DMPs): For organizations with advanced media and programmatic needs, integrations with DMPs allow third-party data to be infused into their marketing automation platforms.
 The data can be used to build advanced audience segments for media targeting and remarketing.

-Marketing Automation Examples
+Marketing Automation Example

-Here is the step-by-step high-level plan for deploying marketing automation:
+Here’s a step-by-step high-level plan for deploying marketing automation:

 1. Pick a small pilot campaign, in one region, with a small team of people to prove the value before wider rollout.